shiva/blog-posts/post/2007-02-22-how-i-lost-4-kilos-in-1-month.md

 2. Try eating with a cast on your arm
 3. Play need for speed (NFS) with two fingers

 Well, there is it.
-Everything mentioned here, happened, and results are garrentied for those who are brave enough to attempt it!
+Everything mentioned here, happened, and results are guaranteed for those who are brave enough to attempt it!

 \[tags\]random thoughts\[/tags\]